 - Leader models or demonstrates skills for youth.

-- Provide youth hands on activities to apply or explore learning.
+- Provide youth with hands-on activities to apply or explore learning.

-Include a reflection relating to the learning activity
+Include a reflection activity that relates to the learning activity

 Recreational activities are for the personal enjoyment and satisfaction they bring.
 Including these activities in your meetings provides an opportunity to work together while building group spirit and cooperation.
 It can encourage creativity, adds variety to the meeting and helps members to relax by having fun!